Envestnet (NYSE:ENV) Updates FY 2022 Earnings Guidance

-In related news, CEO William Crager purchased 920 shares of the business’s stock in a transaction that occurred on Wednesday, June 29th.
-The shares were bought at an average price of $53.79 per share, for a total transaction of $49,486.80.
-Following the purchase, the chief executive officer now directly owns 306,241 shares of the company’s stock, valued at approximately $16,472,703.39.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-1.44% of the stock is currently owned by corporate insiders.
+In other news, CEO William Crager acquired 920 shares of the firm’s stock in a transaction dated Wednesday, June 29th.
+The stock was acquired at an average cost of $53.79 per share, with a total value of $49,486.80.
+Following the completion of the acquisition, the chief executive officer now owns 306,241 shares of the company’s stock, valued at $16,472,703.39.
+The acquisition was disclosed in a legal filing with the SEC, which is available through this link.
+Corporate insiders own 1.44% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of ENV.
-Raymond James Financial Services Advisors Inc. raised its holdings in Envestnet by 2.4% in the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 8,280 shares of the business services provider’s stock valued at $616,000 after acquiring an additional 198 shares during the last quarter.
-PNC Financial Services Group Inc. increased its stake in shares of Envestnet by 8.7% during the first quarter.
-PNC Financial Services Group Inc. now owns 3,346 shares of the business services provider’s stock worth $249,000 after acquiring an additional 267 shares during the period.
-Mariner LLC increased its stake in Envestnet by 2.5% in the 1st quarter.
-Mariner LLC now owns 12,374 shares of the business services provider’s stock valued at $921,000 after purchasing an additional 306 shares in the last quarter.
-Yousif Capital Management LLC grew its holdings in Envestnet by 2.1% during the 1st quarter.
-Yousif Capital Management LLC now owns 28,993 shares of the business services provider’s stock valued at $2,158,000 after buying an additional 585 shares during the last quarter.
-Finally, Covestor Ltd boosted its holdings in Envestnet by 86.2% in the first quarter.
-Covestor Ltd now owns 1,398 shares of the business services provider’s stock valued at $104,000 after acquiring an additional 647 shares during the last quarter.
+Large investors have recently modified their holdings of the stock.
+Covestor Ltd raised its stake in shares of Envestnet by 86.2% during the first quarter.
+Covestor Ltd now owns 1,398 shares of the business services provider’s stock worth $104,000 after purchasing an additional 647 shares during the last quarter.
+PNC Financial Services Group Inc. raised its stake in shares of Envestnet by 8.7% during the first quarter.
+PNC Financial Services Group Inc. now owns 3,346 shares of the business services provider’s stock worth $249,000 after purchasing an additional 267 shares during the last quarter.
+Virtu Financial LLC purchased a new stake in shares of Envestnet during the first quarter worth approximately $259,000.
+Graham Capital Management L.P. purchased a new stake in shares of Envestnet during the first quarter worth approximately $347,000.
+Finally, Guggenheim Capital LLC purchased a new stake in shares of Envestnet during the first quarter worth approximately $470,000.

 Envestnet Company Profile